vertyco/vrt-cogs/tickets/README.md

 ## tickets altchannel
  - Usage: `[p]tickets altchannel <panel_name> <channel> `

-Set an alternate channel that tickets will be opened under for a panel<br/><br/>If the panel uses threads, this needs to be a normal text channel.<br/>If the panel uses channels, this needs to be a category.<br/><br/>If the panel is a channel type and a channel is used, the bot will use the category associated wit the channel.<br/><br/>To remove the alt channel, specify the existing one
+Set an alternate channel that tickets will be opened under for a panel<br/><br/>If the panel uses threads, this needs to be a normal text channel.<br/>If the panel uses channels, this needs to be a category.<br/><br/>If the panel is a channel type and a channel is used, the bot will use the category associated with the channel.<br/><br/>To remove the alt channel, specify the existing one

 ## tickets updatemessage
  - Usage: `[p]tickets updatemessage <source> <target> `